Skip to main content

 6 mentions Positive Neutral Negative

-• “It is stylistically different from Super Bomberman, so maybe that's part of why, but then you have the Neo Geo Bomberman which would also be an amazing cut that actually is aesthetically quite similar to Super Bomberman, but amped up on the art.”
+• “It is stylistically different from Super Bomberman, but the Neo Geo Bomberman is an amazing cut that is aesthetically quite similar to Super Bomberman, yet amped up on the art.”

 • “Graphically it's clean enough, but it's certainly no Saturn Bomberman.”

 • “The emulation is a touch off, most notably the 'out of the box' experience has a significant desync between the audio and visuals.
-Turning off v-sync seems to fix this issue.”
+Turning off v-sync seems to have fixed that for me, so I recommend doing that until they find a way to solve the issue.”

 • optimization